Mark T. O. Wong

 I am currently involved in a ERC-funded project, Medical Translation in the History of Modern Genomics (TRANSGENE).

 We are interested in understanding the historical development of genomic and sequencing activities, particularly the human, pig and yeast genome.
-My part of the research focuses on identifying the key actors and institutions involved in sequencing, and mapping the networks of actors and institutions over time.
+My part of the research focuses on mapping the network of actors and institutions involved, and examing changes in the practices of genomics and translation over time.

-I also submitted my PhD in Social Policy at the University of Edinburgh at the end of 2016 .
+I submitted my PhD in Social Policy at the University of Edinburgh in 2016.
 My research studied young people who physically shut themselves in their bedrooms for months and years on end ("hidden youth").
-The study looked at the complexities of analysing social disengagement in this context, particularly taking into account the various dimensions of the "social" in the digital age.
+The study looked at the complexities of analysing social disengagement in the "digital age", and highlighted the influence of technologies and digital networks on disengaged young people.

 Prior to the PhD, I've done a MSc by Research in Social Policy and MA (Hons) in Social Policy and Social Anthropology at the University of Edinburgh.

 Between 2012 and 2014, I worked as a research assistant looking at pre-drinking and friendship networks using Twitter data.
 In addition, I was a research assistant for a project studying ethical practices in scientific publications.
 In this role, I worked with collecting and coding large sets of bibliometric data and published errata.